FedericoSte/CloudApp/README.md

-# 🔐 How to Enable SSH Service on a New Linux Computer
+# How to Enable SSH Service on a New Linux Computer

-This guide explains how to **install, enable, and verify the SSH service** on a Linux system.
-SSH (Secure Shell) allows you to access your computer remotely via the terminal.
+This guide explains how to **install, enable, and verify the [SSH service](https://documentation.ubuntu.com/server/how-to/security/openssh-server/index.html)** on a Linux system (your Server).

 ---

-## 📦 1.
-Install OpenSSH Server
+## 1. Install OpenSSH Server

 ### Ubuntu / Debian
 ```bash
 sudo apt update
 sudo apt install openssh-server